Daniel-Carpenter/Coding-Resources/SQL/README.md

-_Note: FULL OUTER and RIGHT JOIN are not shown here because they are not suppORted by the version of SQL (SQLite) used in this tutORial._
+_Note: FULL OUTER and RIGHT JOIN are not shown here because they are not supported by the version of SQL (SQLite) used in this tutorial._